crownbraid/elles-list-app/README.md

 # Elle's List-App
 An elegant little SPA for making lists.
 One can add, erase, and scratch-out list items.
+Behaves best at 100% resolution.

-Employs SVG checkbox animations by *codrops*.
+SVG checkbox animations by *codrops*.